nodexeus/blockvisor/node_image_builder_guide.md

 This guide aims to provide the necessary steps a BRE engineer needs to take in order to add support for a new protocol type to Blockvisor or update existing node images.
 Below instructions is not the only way to create/update node images, but recommended one.
-While this guide will describe the steps needed to create an image from scratch, it is recommended to use the bv image clone feature if the new protocol requires similar configurations as an existing one whose image is readily available.

 Across this guide, we will refer to the physical machines as HOSTS that will run our different protocol Apptainer containers which we call NODES.